ssstoyanov/ssstoyanov/README.md

 - 🇷🇺 I live in Russia, Nijniy Novgorod
 - 🔭 I’m currently working in [Orion Inc](https://www.orioninc.com/)
 - 🌱 Most of the time I'm writing on Java
-- 🎓 I’m currently obtaining a bachelor degree in [HSE FCS](https://nnov.hse.ru/en/ba/se/)
+- 🎓 I’m currently obtaining a bachelor degree in [HSE Faculty of Computer Science](https://nnov.hse.ru/en/ba/se/)
 - 🤔 I’m looking for help with Scala
 - 🎤 I speak in 🇷🇺 Russian (native), 🇬🇧 English and slightly 🇩🇪 Deutsch